 Meet the team leading the charge to ensure architects are at the policymaker’s table to affect positive and equitable social, environmental, and economic outcomes for the profession and the commonwealth.
 This includes lobbying state lawmakers, their staff, and other government officials and agencies to provide architects’ guidance on policies that impact the built environment and in turn the health, safety, and welfare of all Pennsylvanians.
-AIA Pennsylvania members’ technical expertise and experience are critical to these efforts.
+AIA Pennsylvania members’ technical expertise and experience are critical to the priority issues as charted by the Government Affairs team and informed by the membership’s feedback each two-year legislative session cycle.

 Lend your expertise to one of our government affairs committees and join us for our annual grassroots advocacy events – Architects Action Day set for March 23, 2021 and District Days in July.